deeheber/danielle-heberling-dot-xyz/content/blog/building-my-own-jamstack/index.md

         Id: StackeryAgentCommander
 ```

-When the CodeBuild Project for our Website Builder has a build status of SUCCEEDED, FAILED, FAULT, STOPPED, or TIMED_OUT, the configured CloudWatch Event reports this information back to my custom resource function.
+When the CodeBuild Project for our Website has a build status of SUCCEEDED, FAILED, FAULT, STOPPED, or TIMED_OUT, the configured CloudWatch Event reports this information back to my custom resource function.
 My custom resource function then sends the appropriate information to CloudFormation.
 Once CloudFormation gets a pass/fail response, it knows how to conintue with deploying the stack.

 ### Closing
 Check out the entire code repository referenced <a href="https://github.com/deeheber/text-to-speech-converter/tree/blog-post-3" target="_blank" rel="noopener noreferrer">here</a>.

 There are definitely many different approaches to build and deploy a JavaScript frontend on AWS.
 I encourage you to investigate everything that's out there and see what works best for you.

 I'm biased, but I recommend checking out Stackery.
-Not only has the Websuild Builder resource been added recently, we've also updated our Developer plan to have more features still at the amazing price of free.
+Not only has the <a href="https://docs.stackery.io/docs/api/nodes/Website/" target="_blank" rel="noopener noreferrer">Website resource</a> been added recently, we've also updated our Developer plan to have more features still at the amazing price of free.